-For the Financial Year 2021-22, the Board of Directors of the Company have on the recommendation of Audit Committee, appointed M/s.
-J.K.
-Kabra & Associates, Cost Accountants (Firm Regn No. 00009) Cost Auditors of the Company for auditing the Cost Records relating to the product 'Cement'.
-In this regard, they have submitted a certificate certifying their independence and their arms length relationship with the Company.
+Company for auditing the Cost Records relating to the product 'Cement'.
+In this regard, they have submitted a certificate certifying their independence and their arm's length relationship with the Company.
 The Resolution for ratification of their remuneration has been included in the Notice for ensuing Annual General Meeting.